On the left, sightsize.com as it looked from 2007 until 2015. On the right, my first book, Cast Drawing Using the Sight-Size Approach.

 In the spring of this year the main translator, Yasutaka Sato, held an exhibition of his work on the project at the Bank of Japan in Hiroshima.
 The postcard advertising the show is shown below.
 While I have yet to make it to Japan, it seems that my hand has.

 But back to the main timeline.
 The spring of 2013 also saw the re-re-release of Birge’s book on landscape painting.
 For this version I combined it into one volume with Asher B. Durand’s Letters on Landscape Painting.

 The year 2014 saw the complete English translation of Adolphe Yvon’s Méthod de Dessin.
-Since the Sight-Size site was only a static site at that point, I managed the translation through the now somewhat dormant Studio Rousar website.
+Since the Sight-Size site was only a static site at that point, I managed the translation through the now dormant Studio Rousar website.
 If you are unaware, Yvon was an early teacher of John Singer Sargent.
-You can read the story behind that crowdsourced translation beginning here and ending here.
+If you would like a free PDF of the translation, click here.

 On the left, the cover of Yvon’s Méthod de Dessin (1867).
 On the right, an interior page.

 In 2015 I redesigned sightsize.com into a website with blogging capabilities, which was something that really ought to have been done from the beginning.
 Since then I have published a new article every other Thursday (and occasionally more often).
 The site features three sections: one highlighting Sight-Size artists of the past, another which contains interviews I do with present-day Sight-Size artists, and one that is a growing collection of articles about Sight-Size and learning to see.